 Although property can provide money for retirement there are certain downsides.
 For example property is a very illiquid asset (it’s difficult to exchange it for cash), and if the property market plummets, you could be left struggling.

 Good pension funds, on the other hand, are diversified, meaning that your money is invested in a range of assets to manage the risk.
-And as we’ve mentioned, there are tax benefits that are unique to pensions.
+And as we’ve mentioned, there are tax benefits to pensions.
 This means that even if you’ve got money in property, it’s probably a good idea to pay into a pension too.

 10. I just haven’t got round to it yet…